A Two Act Play by J. Lynn Jackson, 2017

 A Two Act Play by J. Lynn Jackson, 2021

 It's 2019 in Santiago, Chile.
-When hungry slum-dwellers storm the gate at Christ's Home Hospital, the soon-to-retire gate guard, Marcelo, is left with no job, no healthcare, no pension and much more time than he wanted to heal his broken hand, his broken marriage and his festering wounds left by Chile's Pinochet dictatorship.
-As months pass, Marcelo loses all hope for positive change.
-Then, a social uprising ignites all of Chile and sparks a flame Marcelo thought had been doused forever inside himself and inside his country.
+When hungry slum-dwellers storm the gate at Christ's Home Hospital, the soon-to-retire gate guard, José, is left with a broken hand, no job, no healthcare, and no pension.
+He's also left with much more time than he wanted to heal his hand, his stressed marriage and his long festering wounds left by the Pinochet dictatorship.
+As months pass, José loses all hope for positive change.
+Then, a student uprising ignites all of Chile and sparks a flame José thought had been doused forever inside himself, his relationships and his country.

 Mikey's estranged father and uncles break him free from the remote Arkansas compound where his mother raised him on bibles, guns and bubble gum.
 After barely uttering a word in 10 years, Mikey is now in the big city and is desperate to get a job and become a man, but his over-texting mother plots to get her little boy back.